SUMMARY PURPOSE OF POSITION

 MINIMUM REQUIREMENTS TO PERFORM ESSENTIAL JOB FUNCTIONS Education and Experience

-- Bachelor's Degree in Supply Management, Operations Management, Logistics, Business, Finance, or related field.
+- Bachelor's Degree in Business Administration, or a related field.

-- A minimum of five (5) years' experience in a project management or supervisory role.
+- A minimum of five (5) years' experience performing similar job duties.

 - A combination of training, education and or experience that provides the required knowledge, skills and abilities may be considered when determining minimum qualifications.
 Advanced relevant coursework may also substitute for a portion of required experience.